 Human Resources & IEP Team

 Name: DOB:

 Grade: Student OEN:

-HUMAN RESOURCES (teach ing/non-teaching)
+HUMAN RESOURCES (teach 0 0,

 Service Provider Initiation Date Frequency Location(s)

 EVALUATION

 Reporting Dates:

-Reporting Format P
+Reporting Format

-Provincial Report Card (require ed uniess student's program (comprises aitema tive expectations only)
+Provincial Report Card (require ed unless student's program o comprises alternat tive expectations (only)

 Alternative Report

 IEP TEAM

 IEP Developed by:

 Staff Member Position Staff Mer mber Position

 Sources Consulted in the Devel opment of the IEP

-Provincial RC Pr evious IEP Pa rent/Guardian Assessm ent(s)
+Provincial RC Pr revious IEP Par rent/Guardian Assessme ent(s)

-Date of Placement in Special Education Program (select the appropriate option)
+been the second second second second

-1) First day of attendance in new special education program
+Date of Placement in Special Ed • on)

-2) First day of the new school year or semester in which the student is continuing in a placement
+2) First day of the new school uina in a placeme nt

-3) First day of the student's enrolment in a special education program that the student begins in mid-year or mid-semester as the result of a change of placement
+• ear or mid-semester as the result of

-Date of Placement: ate of Placement: Completion Date of IEP Development Phase (within 30 school days following the Date of Placement):
+Date of Placement: Completion Date of IEP Development Phase (within 30 school days following the Date of Placement):

-Pag je 7
+Page 7

-Consultation Log & Signatures Name: DOB: Grade: Student OEN: Log of parer nt/student consultation and staff review/update for or current school year.
-Date Activity Outcome Staff Involved (indicate parent/student consultation or staff review) The principal is legally required to ensure that the IEP is properly implemented and monitored.
-This IEP has been developed according to the ministry's standards and appropriately addresses the student's strengths and needs.
-The learning expectations will be reviewed and the student's achievement evaluated at least once every reporting period.
-Signature of P rincipal Date Involvement (of Parent/Guardian and Student (if student is 16 or old er) I was consulte ed in the development of this IEP Parent(s)/Guardian(s) Student I declined the opportunity to be consulted in the development of this IEP Parent(s)/Guardian(s) Student I have received a copy of this IEP Parent(s)/Guardian(s) Student Parent(s)/Guardian(s)/Adult Student Comments: Signature of P Parent(s)/Guardian(s)/Student (if 16 or older) Date Same of the same and the same of the same Signature of P Parent(s)/Guardian(s)/Student (if 16 or older) Date Page 8
+Consultation Log & Signatures Name: e: DOB: Grade: Student OEN: Log of parer nt/student consultation and staff review/update f or current school year.
+Date Activity Outcome Staff Involved (indicate parent/student consultation or staff review) This IEP has I I is legally required to ensure that the IEP is properly i been developed according to the ministry's standards and appropriately addresses the stude learning expe ctations will be reviewed and the student's achievement e valuated at least once every report ing period.
+Signature of P rinainal Da to 2 lle of Parent/Guardian and Student (if student is 16 or old I was consulted in the development of this IEP Parent(s)/Guardian(s) Student I declined the opportunity to be consulted in the development of this IEP Parent(s)/Guardian(s) Student I have received a copy of this IEP Parent(s)/Guardian(s) Student Parent(s)/Guardian(s)/Adult Student Comments: Signature of Pa arent(s)/Guardian(s)/Student (if 16 or older) Da ite 0 Signature of Pa arent(s)/Guardian(s)/Student (if 16 or older) Da ite Page 8

-IEP Consultation Form Name: DOB: Grade: Student OEN: Please complete areas of this form that you feel will assist staff in developing to member responsible for the IEP.
-Please note that input may be considered in the IEP for your child.
-Please return the form to the staff the development of your child's IEP.
-Medical: Is there any medical condition or concern which you feel may impact your child medical condition.) d's learning?
-(Please include any changes to your child's Testing/Assessment Results: Are there any recent testing/assessment results which would be helpful in programmer. gramming for your child?
+IEP Consultation Form Name: DOB: Grade: Student OEN: Please complete areas of this form that you feel will assist staff in developing the IEP for your child.
+Please return the form to the staff member responsible for the IEP.
+Please note that input may be considered in the development of your child's IEP.
+1. Medical: Is there any medical condition or concern which you feel may impact your child's learning?
+(Please include any changes to your child's medical condition.)
+2. Testing/Assessment Results: Are there any recent testing/assessment results which would be helpful in programming for your child?
 3. Previously Successful Strategies: Are there strategies which have worked particularly well for your child in the past?
 4. Parental or Other Supports: Are there supports that you have put in place (such as homework routines, assistive technology, tutoring, etc.) which would be helpful for school staff to know about?
 5. Priorities: What do you consider to be a priority for your child's learning this year?
 6. Other: Is there any other information you feel may impact on your child's learning (e.g. strengths and/or areas of need)?
 Thank you for your contribution to your child's success at school.
 Signature of Parent(s)/Guardian(s)/Student (if 16 or older) Date Signature of Parent(s)/Guardian(s)/Student (if 16 or older) Date Page 9